 CONCLUSION & DETAILS IN THE BOOK TO LOOK OUT FOR

 Each of these principles offer shortcuts to decision-making, but can also be used against us if we’re not mindful.
 You can use the insights from this book to positively influence others while protecting yourself from deception.
 The book is full of detailed case studies and examples to explain each of the 6 principles, illustrate how and why they work, and how they can be used against us.
-Do get a copy of the book for the full details, get our full book summary for a detailed overview of the various ideas and tips, or visit www.influenceatwork.com.
+Do get a copy of the book for the full details, get our Influence The Psychology of Persuasion summary bundle for a detailed overview of the various ideas and tips, or visit www.influenceatwork.com.